kashanzulfiqar1/cloudcomputingnotes/README.md

 **ln file1 file2** hardlink this command is used to create a linked file in this case if file1 exist it will create a file2 with same data as file1 and it will be synced to changes if we add any change to file1 or file2 both will bw synced.<br>
 **ln -s file1 file2** this is used to create a softlink in our command a link file2 is created that points to the address of the file2  if we delete file 1 file 2 is lost <br>as its a address or link to file1.<br>
 **Remove user for group in cent os command** "gpasswd -d username groupname"<br>
+# zip
+zip command is used to zip compress directories
+# unzip
+this command is used to unzip or decompress a ziped file.
+# tar
+gzip does not works on directories so if we want to archive a directory with all files in it we use tar

 # Shell Scripting<br>